Arizona Labor Laws Guide

 Arizona leave requirements

-Arizona required leave
+Arizona required leave ✅

-In Arizona, employers have been mandated to provide paid sick leave since 2016.
-It can be used in any illness-related case, be it the employee themselves or their close family members.
-Some other situations that fall under paid sick leave include:
+Sick and family leave — in Arizona, employers have to abide by the Arizona sick time law.
+It can be used in any illness-related case, be it the employees themselves or their close family members.
+Some situations that fall under paid sick leave include:

 The law states that employees can earn paid sick leave, also known as sick leave accrual.
 The way sick leave hours are accumulated is based on two things: